balancer/scaffold-balancer-v3/README.md

 ### Components

 - `SereneHook` : The main contract that will be used by the pools to use the trading fees to incentive the liquidity providers.
 It implements the `onComputeDynamicSwapFeePercentage` function to keep a portion of the initial pool swap fee, and then the `afterSwap` function to take the remaininder of the initial swap fees.
 The last core function of the SereneHook is the `createQuest` function that will create a quest inside the Paladin's Quests contract in a permissionless way.
 The quests are created by swapping the fees tokens to a defined incentive token (ex WETH).
-- `SereneVeBalDiscountHook` : The same hook as `SereneHook` but with a discount on the BAL emissions for the pools that use it to show the flexibility of the hook by taking an already existing example hook.
+- `SereneVeBalDiscountHook` : The same hook as `SereneHook` but with a discount on the protocol swap fees for veBAL holders.
+The discount is applied by the `onComputeDynamicSwapFeePercentage` function, and also only impacts the fees taken after the swap by the Hook.
 - `QuestSettingsRegistry` : A utility contract to store specific settings for the quest creation that will be fetched by the `SereneHook` contract.
 These settings are stored in a permissioned way with one settings per incentive token (ex WETH).
 - `QuestBoard` : The external contract from Paladin's Quest product used to create incentive for veBAL voters to vote for the pool(s gauges.)
 - `GaugeRegistry` : A mock contract used mainly to store the gauges of the pools while the balancer v3 gauge registry is being worked on.